 On our first trip together in January of 1999, we were all relatively in the same places in life.
 Some were newlyweds with new careers, one of us with a toddler and a baby.
 We were each starting new adventures and figuring out who we were and where we wanted life to take us.
 We knew we wanted a chance to get our group together even though our lives were taking us in different directions.
-We were so excited that we actually made a girls weekend come together instead of it just being another idea with great intention but poor execution.
+We were so excited that we actually made a girls’ weekend come together instead of it just being another idea with great intention but poor execution.
 The idea was born a few months prior as a way to still get together now that all the weddings and the 10-year high school reunion were over.

-At first, we discussed job promotions and new careers, husbands, boyfriends, babies and babysitters and sharing helpful tips about raising those babies along with the good, bad and ugly of motherhood.
-Now we still talk about all of that plus – 2nd husbands, retirement dreams and having teens.
-We’ve also heard that same friend who was once giving us a glimpse into what motherhood was like, now describe the feeling of being an “empty nester.”
+At first, we discussed job promotions and new careers, husbands, boyfriends, babies, and babysitters and shared helpful tips about raising those babies along with the good, bad, and ugly of motherhood.
+Now we still talk about all of that plus second husbands, retirement dreams, and having teens.
+We’ve also heard that same friend who was once giving us a glimpse into what motherhood was like, now describe the feeling of being an empty nester.

 So I began dialing.

-I was stepping into their daily routines unexpectedly, a call coming through to them in the midst of their workday, their appointments, their carpool and each of them knowing when they saw my number on their phones in the middle of the afternoon on a Wednesday—as opposed to an email or quick text—that they needed to pick up.
+I was stepping into their daily routines unexpectedly, a call coming through to them in the midst of their workday, their appointments, their carpool, and each of them knowing when they saw my number on their phones in the middle of the afternoon on a Wednesday—as opposed to an email or quick text—that they needed to pick up.
 Something must have been up, and it was.

-I had such wonderful, beautiful, encouraging and supportive conversations with each of the girls and felt so happy.
+I had such wonderful, beautiful, encouraging, and supportive conversations with each of the girls and felt so happy.

-I told them after my initial hesitation and we kept the conversations going via email.
+I told them after my initial hesitation, and we kept the conversations going via email.
 In part, one friend wrote: “In the back of my mind, I knew this would happen to one of us.
 I knew that one day this would be something our special sisterhood would be faced with.
-So when you called, of course I was overcome with sadness for you, but also felt overwhelmed with sadness for US because the day I dreaded was here and it’s here way too soon and it happened to you.”
+So when you called, of course, I was overcome with sadness for you, but also felt overwhelmed with sadness for US because the day I dreaded was here, and it’s here way too soon, and it happened to you.”

 This year our chosen destination was Florida and as I made my way from the cab to the lobby of the condo, I knew everyone had already arrived and were upstairs waiting for me.
 I felt a little anxious.
 I noticed in the elevator that I actually had butterflies in my stomach.
-I couldn’t put my finger on why, certainly a lot of excitement, and anticipation, but looking back I realized that along with my excitement about the weekend ahead, I wanted and needed to see the girls again.
-I wanted to see their faces and let them see mine so that they could see that their friend is still the same funny, bubbly friend they’ve known for 30 years.
+I couldn’t put my finger on why, certainly a lot of excitement and anticipation, but looking back, I realized that along with my excitement about the weekend ahead, I wanted and needed to see the girls again.
+I wanted to see their faces and let them see mine so that they could see their friend is still the same funny, bubbly friend they’ve known for 30 years.